Cardcaptor Sakura: Clear Card: Plot

+Clear Card ends with Sakura vowing to continue moving forward and spending each precious day with the special people in her life, and meeting up with Syaoran to walk to school with him one morning; on her birthday.
+Syaoran surprises Sakura with a gift; telling Sakura that her birthday is the most special day to him.
+A touched Sakura pulls his hand close to her heart; telling him that he will always be the most special to her before hugging Syaoran while the cherry blossoms from the trees fall around them.

 Media

 Manga

 Cardcaptor Sakura: Clear Card is written and illustrated by the manga artist group Clamp.
 It was serialized in monthly shōjo (aimed at young girls) manga magazine Nakayoshi from the July 2016 issue sold on June 3 to the January 2024 issue sold on December 1, 2023.
 A bonus chapter was released in March 2024.
 The chapters were released in a collection of 16 tankōbon volumes by Kodansha between December 2017 and April 2024.
 Kodansha Comics released the series in English both digitally and in print.

 Anime

 A 22-episode anime television series adaptation aired from January 7 to June 10, 2018, with Morio Asaka, Nanase Ohkawa and Madhouse returning from the original anime series to direct, write and produce the new adaptation, respectively, loosely adapted from the first twenty-eight chapters of the manga.
 Kunihiko Hamada replaced Kumiko Takahashi as the character designer from the original series.
 The main cast from the original anime also returns to reprise their roles.
 An original video animation prequel titled Sakura and the Two Bears, which bridges the stories of the "Sakura Card Arc" and the "Clear Card Arc", had its world premiere at Anime Expo on July 1, 2017, and shipped in Japan as a DVD bundled with the special edition of volume 3 of the manga on September 13, 2017.

 The first opening theme for the series is "Clear" by Maaya Sakamoto, while the first ending theme is "Jewelry" by Saori Hayami.
 Funimation premiered the simuldub on January 24, 2018.
 The second opening theme is "Rocket Beat" by Kiyono Yasuno while the second ending theme is "Rewind" by Minori Suzuki.
 The series was released in Japan on Blu-ray and DVD in eight volumes from May to November 2018.
 In 2019, Funimation released the series in two Blu-ray sets of 11 episodes each in North America on February 5 and July 2.
 Funimation released the complete series in one Blu-ray volume on August 11, 2020.

 A sequel was announced at the Sakura Fes event on April 1, 2023, and will adapt the remaining story until its conclusion.